nimblehq/our-team/openings/product-manager.md

 **The role consists in**

-- Manage effectively a product lifecycle from specification through delivery and maintenance.
+- Managing effectively a product lifecycle from specification through delivery and maintenance.
+- Developing fast prototypes, proposals for new prospects or internal projects.
 - Providing regular updates and status reports to the client.
 - Ensuring top quality of our web and mobile applications and exceed clients expectations.
 - Writing specifications, test plans, design test cases, test features, open bugs.